 - Quarantine: Rogers State University no longer requires screenings based upon exposure and does not issue guidance on quarantine due to exposure.
 Consistent with past practices, if a student or employee receives quarantine guidance from their healthcare provider RSU will honor the CDC guidance for quarantine due to exposure.

-Individuals who test positive for COVID-19 should immediately begin to quarantine and seek the advice of their primary care physician for guidelines on health management, quarantine and clearance to return to school or work.
+- Isolation: Students and employees who test positive for COVID-19 should immediately isolate and seek the advice of their primary care physician for guidance on health management.

 - On-Campus Housing: Students living in on-campus housing who have experienced symptoms or have tested positive for COVID-19 are expected to email [email protected]; residents can expect a reply within 12-24 hours, along with guidance and resources being made available to them.
 Students may have the option of quarantining and/or isolation either off-campus or by moving into a single on-campus housing unit (pending availability).